Special Products Explained: Definition, Examples, Practice & Video Lessons

 \[ (a - b)^2 = a^2 - 2ab + b^2 \]

-Here, the sign of the middle term matches the sign in the binomial, while the last term remains positive.
-For (3x - 1)², treat a = 3x and b = 1.
+The sign of the middle term matches the sign in the binomial, while the last term is always positive.
+In this case, a = 3x and b = 1.
 Remember to square the entire term 3x, not just the variable:

 \[ (3x)^2 = 9x^2 \]